How and where to bet on Dolidze vs. Hernandez for UFC Fight Night

 bet365

 The latest BetMGM bonus code and Fanatics Sportsbook promo code also offer bonus bets, but in a different way.
 BetMGM will cover a user's first bet with up to $1,500 in bonus bets, but users must wager at least $1,500 to be eligible for the full amount.
-Fanatics is covering up to $1,000 in FanCash, but users must wager $100 per day for 10 consecutive days to be eligible for the full $1,000.
+Fanatics is offering FanCash back every game day:

-The latest Caesars Sportsbook promo code has gone away from bonus bets, offering users ten100% profit boosts when they wager $1 or more with the sportsbook instead.
+The latest Caesars Sportsbook promo code has gone away from bonus bets, offering users 20 100% profit boosts when they wager $1 or more with the sportsbook instead.

-As well as being a -258 money-line favorite, Khamzat Chimaev is a -800 favorite to win via submission, with the over 3.5 rounds listed at +145.
-Du Plessis is coming off a successful title defense and has won nine fights by TKO/KO.
-His average fight time is 12:21, while Chimaev's average fight time is seven minutes lower at 5:01.
+Zhang, who is the -360 favorite, has won four straight fights by knockout.
+Each fight has ended in the first round.
+His average fight time is 3:02 with a striking accuracy of 64%.

-The lead-up to the main event is Lerone Murphy of England and Aaron Pico of the United States battling in a featherweight bout.
-Pico (13-4) is a -175 favorite, while Murphy (16-0-1) is a +145 underdog.
-Despite being an underdog, Murphy won four straight fights with a unanimous decision.
+Heading into the fight, Brian Ortega of the United States fights Aljamain Sterling from the United States in a featherweight bout.
+Ortega (16-4) is the underdog at +240, and Sterling (24-5) is the favorite at -298.

-The biggest favorite on the entire UFC Fight Night card is Baisangur Susurkaev (-850) over Eric Nolan (+550) in a middleweight fight in the prelims.
-The entire card consists of 12 bouts, with five of them on the main card.
+An additional favorite on the card is Sergei Pavlovich of Russia (-258) against Waldo Cortes Acosta from the Dominican Republic (+210) on the main card.
+The UFC Fight Night main card and prelims feature 12 total fights.
 Bet UFC at DraftKings and get $200 in bonus bets instantly + over $200 off NFL Sunday Ticket:

 Responsible gaming